Soham Shaheval/substrate/03

 01 · Evaluation data model

-From output scores to rollout views
+From scores to rollout views

 This distinction is not semantic hygiene.
 It changes what can be audited.
 A transcript can tell you what the agent claimed.
 A rollout record can tell you what the agent changed.
 A view can tell you why the same evidence was reported as success, failure, partial progress, or invalid.
+A drops manifest tells you what the score no longer knows.

 Substrate.
 In this piece, substrate means the machinery that keeps those objects reproducible: environment, harness, trace record, evaluator, reporting rule, and feedback path.